US citizen among eight Druze family members executed during Syria’s sectarian violence

 After one of the family members was wounded, the rest surrendered their weapons, she said, and the men were taken outside.

-Bahaa Imad, a 20-year-old friend of the Saraya family, corroborated these details, saying he witnessed the militants storm the home and forcibly remove eight men, while leaving female family members inside.
+The friend who CNN spoke to corroborated these details, saying he witnessed the militants storm the home and forcibly remove eight men, while leaving female family members inside.

 ‘Pray for us’